gilienv/ClimateJustice-NJDJ/README.md

 ## Description

-This Python script is designed to extract case details from the National Judicial Data Grid (NJDG) web app using Selenium WebDriver and save them to a CSV file.
+This Python script is designed to extract case details from the National Judicial Data Grid (NJDG) web app using Selenium WebDriver and save them to a CSV file in the output folder within the current date folder.
 The script navigates through the website with respect to state names, clicks on total cases, then proceeds and solves 2 CAPTCHAs internally.
 After solving them, it extracts case details and saves them to a CSV file.
 This logic runs in a loop until data from the specified states is extracted.

-For more information about the National Judicial Data Grid (NJDG) web app, visit [here](https://njdg.ecourts.gov.in/).
+For more information about NJDG, please visit [National Judicial Data Grid](https://njdg.ecourts.gov.in/).

 ## Table of Contents